-You have to ask yourself when planning your wedding, “Am I person that easily takes risks”?
+You have to ask yourself when planning your wedding, “Am I a person that easily takes risks”?

 This is an important question to100% honest with your answer because knowing what “type” of person you are will help you make better decisions for your wedding.

-Case in point: this weekend we have Amanda Monarch and Brian Woods wedding at Cambridge Golf Course.
+Case in point: this weekend we have a wedding at Cambridge Golf Course.
 The ceremony is going to take place outside at the fountain.
 It’s going to be beautiful, but if you are reading this on Friday, you know they are calling for rain.
-Amanda is totally cool and laid back with the gamble of having it outside with no tent (the back up plan to move the guests to the reception for the ceremony).
-She’s a risk taker.
+The couple is totally cool and laid back with the gamble of having it outside with no tent (the backup plan to move the guests to the reception for the ceremony).
+Risk-takers!

 If you’ve read these two examples and said to yourself, “There is NO way I could do that”, do not feel bad!
 It’s smart to acknowledge that about yourself.
 Now you know you should not be making decisions that take big risks on your wedding day!
 And it just isn’t worth it!